 Do you lock your door leading to the backyard or into the house?

-Do you leave your keys in the car when it’s parked in the garage?
+Do you leave your keys or valuables in the car when it’s parked in the garage?
 Always take them into the house.

 Do you have motion lights?

 Is the rear and the front of your home well lit?
 Remember burglaries don’t like to be seen.

 Do you set light timers?
 Keeping them on the same schedule when you are in town as when you are out of town makes your home less obviously unoccupied.

 Are trees and shrubs cut to eliminate hiding places?
 Look to see if someone can gain access to your home and not be seen.